psevestre/openid-fapi/Financial_API_Grant_Management.md

 Host: as.example.com
 ```

-shows how a client can force the authorization server to use a certain grant id (previously obtained using `get`).
+shows how a client can force the authorization server to use a certain grant id (previously obtained using `create`) and request the authorization server to retain pre-existing privileges.

 ## Authorization Response